-Its continuous growth, linked to the sea (the Romans gave it the name Portus or port).
-You can be seen in the many and varied monuments, from the cathedral with its Romanesque choir to the beautiful train station São Bento and the typically Portuguese Manueline-style Church of Santa Clara.
+Its continuous growth, linked to the sea (the Romans gave this name Portus or port).
+The many and varied monuments can be seen in the cathedral with its Romanesque choir to the beautiful train station São Bento and the typically Portuguese Manueline-style Church of Santa Clara.

 It was elected Best European Destination 2014 by the European citizens.
 Porto is history, architecture, culture, gastronomy, trade, encounters, and discoveries.
 See the itinerary.